w-hudson/document_dev/docs/alerts/alerts.md

    **IMPORTANT**: If no search filter options are designated, the selected action will apply to **all** Alerts.
 Ensure that your search filters are correct before you perform any bulk actions.

 3. **Alert details page**: Open the individual Alert and show all related events in a detailed format.
 See [Working with individual Alerts](#working-with-individual-alerts).
 You can also click the icon to copy a link to the alert to your system's clipboard.
-4. **Created/Updated date and status**: Shows the status of the incident (Open, Assigned, Reviewing, Closed) and when the incident was created and last updated.
+4. **Created/Updated date and status**: Shows the status of the incident (Open, Assigned, Reviewing, Closed) and when the incident was created or updated.
 5. **Organization & Assignment**: Shows the organization associated with the incident and the assigned group or user.
 6. **Trigger event details**: A high-level look at the specific event that triggered the Alert.
 7. **Comments**: This shows the total number of comments on an Alert.
 The most recent comment is usually shown at the bottom of the Alert.